kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise4.rst

 Press **start** on the SEPIA window and continue the exercise.

-In the Exercise 2 you already had a chance to see many iron rich strucures throught out the brain.
+In  Exercise 2, you already had a chance to see many iron rich strucures throught out the brain.

    .. image:: images/DeepGM_rois.jpg
       :align: center